 Domestic details like milk for the cereal or bread for the peanut butter and jelly aren’t that important to my workaholic parents.
 I leave the bowl of cereal on the spotless counter out of spite and scrounge for something else to eat.
 We have an industrial-size refrigerator with nothing but condiments in it.
 I growl and slam the door shut.
 Oh well, at least I’m up early enough I have time to stop for something.

 I ask Siri about the weather and decide it’s warm enough to take my bike, so I slide on my leather jacket and double check my bag for the essential ingredient to my evil plan.
-One tiny bottle is all I need to go down in history as the best prankster ever.
+One little bottle is all I need to go down in history as the best prankster ever.

 “I’m leaving for school, see you tonight,” I call out.